-Pinterest rocks for Newbie Bloggers.
+Pinterest rocks for newbie bloggers.
 Yes seriously!
-Currently it has to be the easiest way to drive traffic to your brand new blog or website.
-When you’re waiting for Google to recognise that you even exist, Pinterest can come to the rescue.
+Currently, it has to be the easiest way to drive web traffic to your brand new lifestyle blog.
+When you’re waiting for Google to recognize that you even exist, Pinterest can come to the rescue.
 You just need to treat it like a search engine and learn your Pinterest SEO.

 But surely Pinterest is a social media platform?
 Well yes and no. If you think social media is all about commenting on posts, liking, following and unfollowing, then no Pinterest is not a social media platform.
 It works completely differently…

 This post contains affiliate links.
 This means I receive a commission if you make a purchase through my links, but this is at no additional cost to you.
 Please read my disclaimer for more information.